aappy/Mobile_Automation_Project/README.md

 * Pop ups

-//1. talk to appium server
+// 1. talk to appium server
-//2. then appium server invokes your  virtual devices or real devices
+// 2. then appium server invokes your  virtual devices or real devices
-//3.
+// 3.
 Desired Capabilities - so server knows which emulator to open
-//open rahulemulator
+// open rahulemulator

 /**
 * test app